Program for 2023-2024

 Mandatory Courses - Chair Seminars in T2

-The 1st Chair seminar "Digital Disruption" IDSI31433 for 2022/2023 will be held on the first intensive week in T2; students should attend the seminar from the 2nd to the 6th of January 2023.
-The course is scheduled to happen on the campus of La Defense.
+The 1st Chair seminar "Digital Disruption" IDSI31433 for 2023/2024 will be held on the first intensive week in T2; students should attend the seminar from the 8th to the 12th of January 2024.
+The course is scheduled to happen on the campus of La Defense (TBC).

 The seminar will be structured in three parts: